karec/cookiecutter-flask-restful/README.md

 ```
 pip install gunicorn
-gunicorn myapi.wsgi:app
+gunicorn -c ./docker/gunicorn.py --bind 0.0.0.0:5100 wsgi:app
 ```

 And that's it !
-Gunicorn is running on port 8000
+Gunicorn is running on port 5100

 ### Running with uwsgi